cverluise/patentcity/docs/XX_CIT_EVALUATION.md

 ## Approach

 We use a Finite State Transducer.
-The task of the Finite State Transducer is to map these spans to a well definite set of codes, here the ISO-3 code of the country of citizenship (e.g. USA).
+The task of the Finite State Transducer is to map these spans to a well-defined set of codes, here the ISO-3 code of the country of citizenship (e.g. USA).
 Below we evaluate the FST on US and GB data.
 Note: since there is no "learning" in the FST, overfitting is not really an issue and we do not distinguish between the training and the test set.

 ## Results